tharunan11/Flask-basic/README.md

 # Flask-basic
-A classroom manager website built using Flask framework which has mutiple endpoints and pages which includeds various concepts like sessions, routers, blueprints, flashing and finally deployed.
+A classroom manager website built using Flask framework which has mutiple endpoints and pages which includes concepts like sessions, routers, blueprints, flashing.